As of March 30, Westridge has moved to remote learning; as a precaution in response to the COVID-19 crisis, campus is closed until further notice.

 Welcome to Lower School

-In a setting that is both traditional and progressive, Westridge Lower School girls trust that they can take risks in the classroom, as teachers encourage asking questions for clarification, curiosity, and true understanding.
+In Lower School, our students trust that they can take risks in the classroom, as teachers encourage asking questions for clarification, curiosity, and true understanding.
 Lower School girls are trained to think like scientists, to write substantial narratives, and to empathize with their peers.
-Girls also learn people skills, and as a result they know how to be a friend and how to have a friend.
+They also learn people skills, and as a result they know how to be a friend and how to have a friend.

 In Lower School, girls develop an appreciation for and understanding of a wide range of literature.
 They access this deeper understanding through foundational word study (spelling, grammar, and vocabulary), Writer’s Workshop, and small group discussions on poetry and Socratic discourse.
 They also develop their voices through their own daily writing and conscious engagement with the writing of others.
 They write for a variety of purposes, use written work to articulate a point of view, share information, and engage their world creatively.